12 Famous Members Of Riviera Country Club

 (Image credit: Getty Images)

-The boy band singer-turned-actor is regularly spotted at big golf tournaments, and even made a surprise appearance to watch last November’s inaugural Netflix Cup.
-More recently, he took part in the pro am for the 2024 Sony Open in Hawaii.
+The boy band singer-turned-actor is regularly spotted at big golf tournaments.
+More recently, he took part in the pro am for the 2024 Sony Open in Hawaii and the Match Superstars later that year.

 His love of the game even extends to his Beverly Hills backyard, which has its own course.

-Given its proximity to the stars, there are many more famous faces who have held memberships at the club, including Falk, Charlie Chaplin, Walt Disney and Gregory Peck.
+Given its proximity to the stars, there are many more famous faces who have held memberships at the club, including Falk, Charlie Chaplin and Walt Disney.
 Modern-era actors Luke Wilson and Hugh Grant reportedly also hold memberships there.

 Famous people have even called it home, with the likes of TV host Conan O’Brien and movie star Michelle Pfeiffer having properties at the course.